-Freezing is one way to stock up and extend the shelf life of certain foods.
+Freezing your food is one way to stock up and extend its shelf life.
 While you may already know you can freeze bread, bananas or green beans, there are more foods you can — and should — stick in the freezer.

 Following is a list of foods you may not have thought about freezing before.
 Some of these may surprise you, but they are foods that I have frozen with success.
 Being able to freeze a wide variety of foods comes in handy when meal planning for my household.